five-over-four/color_steganographer/README.md

 For example: at bit_level = 3, we're working with 2^3 = mod 8 arithmetic.
 0 = "000", 1 = "001", ..., 6 = "110", and 7 = "111".
 This would
 take the least significant 3 bits from the colour channel to what is essentially random-ish noise and leave 5 to the actual colour data.
-This naturally introduces some noise, but is completely invisible at low bit_levels (up to about 4).
+This naturally introduces some noise, but is completely invisible at low bit_levels (up to about 3-4).
 At 8 bits, the entire underlying image is lost, as 0 bits of colour information are retained in each channel.

+* N.B. *All* printable characters can be represented with 7 bits, and therefore the only functional difference between `-b 8` and `-b 7` is that the former destroys more of the image.

 ### Initialisation sequence
 The first 8 pixels of any encoding are used for a sequence of alternating bits to identify the beginning of a message.
 The second 8 pixels are used to encode length information about the message, so the program knows where to stop.
 If you encode an image with bit_level 8, you'll see this as 8 gray/white pixels in the top left, followed by 8 mostly black and then a coloured pixel or two, as below.